ffund/intro-ml-tss21/notes/0-project-background.md

 All of the projects include a link to some code - one or more notebooks, Github repositories, blog posts with code snippets included, or other source code that you can use as a baseline for your project.

 A good first step is to get some baseline code running on Colab.
 Some of you have a notebook that will run as-is without any changes, so you don't have to do anything to get your baseline code running.
-Some of you will need to make a few small changes, like changing the Tensorflow version from 2.x to 1.x, or installing some packages, in order to get your baseline code to run.
+Some of you will need to make a few small changes, like installing some packages or specific versions of packages, in order to get your baseline code to run.
 Some of you will need to make more substantial changes.

 Why should this be your first step?
 If you can't get your baseline code working, you should reach out to me for help as soon as possible, so that I can work with you to get something running.
 If we can't get your baseline code working together, then I'll help you get started on a different, related project instead.